Second law of thermodynamics: Thermodynamic temperature

 Carnot's theorem states that all reversible engines operating between the same heat reservoirs are equally efficient.
 Thus, any reversible heat engine operating between temperatures TH and TC must have the same efficiency, that is to say, the efficiency is a function of temperatures only:

 In addition, a reversible heat engine operating between temperatures T1 and T3 must have the same efficiency as one consisting of two cycles, one between T1 and another (intermediate) temperature T2, and the second between T2 and T3, where T1 > T2 > T3.
 This is because, if a part of the two cycle engine is hidden such that it is recognized as an engine between the reservoirs at the temperatures T1 and T3, then the efficiency of this engine must be same to the other engine at the same reservoirs.
-If we choose engines such that work done by the one cycle engine and the two cycle engine are same, then the efficiency of each heat engine is written as the below.
+If we choose engines such that work done by the one cycle engine and the two cycle engine are same, then the efficiency of each heat engine is written as below.